List of people who did not pledge allegiance to Abu Bakr

-This is a list of people who did not pledge allegiance to Abu Bakr.
+This is a list of people who did not pledge allegiance to Abu Bakr following the succession at Saqifa and the subsequent establishment of his caliphate.

-Ali had been widely expected to succeed the Islamic prophet Muhammad upon his death, due to their closeness and Muhammad's reported preference.
-As he performed Muhammad's funeral rites, a group of companions of Muhammad left and proclaimed Abu Bakr as the caliph, while the rest remained loyal either to Ali or Sa'd ibn Ubadah.
+When the Islamic prophet Muhammad died in 632 CE, his Medinese supporters, known as the Ansar, gathered at the Saqifa to elect a leader from among themselves to maintain their autonomy, fearing domination by the Quraysh.
+Meanwhile, Ali was expected by a segment of the community to succeed the Islamic prophet Muhammad upon his death, due to their close kinship and Muhammad's reported preference.
+As he performed Muhammad's funeral rites, a group of companions of Muhammad left and proclaimed Abu Bakr as the caliph, while the rest remained loyal either to Saʽd ibn ʽUbadah, representing the Medinans and the Ansar, or to Ali, representing his claim to the succession.

 Background

 In the immediate aftermath of Muhammad's death in 11 AH (632 CE), several of the Ansar (natives of Medina) gathered in the Saqifah (courtyard) of the Saida clan.
 According to Madelung, the Ansar likely believed that their allegiance to Muhammad had elapsed with his death and expected that Muhammad's community would disintegrate.
 For this reason, the purpose of their meeting might had simply been to re-establish control over their city, Medina, under the belief that the majority of the Muhajirun (migrants from Mecca) would return to Mecca anyway.

 Upon learning about the meeting, Muhammad's companions Abu Bakr and Umar quickly forced their way into Saqifah.
 After a heated meeting, in which a chief of the Ansar was beaten into submission by Umar, the small group of Muslims gathered at Saqifah agreed on Abu Bakr as the new head of the Muslim community.
 The Saqifah event did not include Muhammad's family, who were preparing to bury him, and many of the Muhajirun.
 Many members of Muhammad's clan, the Banu Hashim, as well as a number of Muhammad's companions opposed the nomination of Abu Bakr; they held that Ali was the rightful successor of Muhammad, appointed by him at the Event of Ghadir Khumm.
-The issue over the succession to Muhammad would eventually lead to the formation of the two main sects of Islam, with Sunnis considering Abu Bakr to be Muhammad's successor and Shias believing that Ali was the rightful successor to Muhammad.
+The issue over the succession to Muhammad would eventually lead to the formation of the two main sects of Islam, with Sunnis considering Abu Bakr to be Muhammad's rightful successor and Shias believing that Ali was the rightful successor to Muhammad.
 (Note: The Shia view is that Ali was the rightful political and religious successor to Muhammad and that though his political right was taken by Abu Bakr and later political rulers, he and his successors were still the religious leaders of Islam.)